Divanshu-Singla/Course-Craft-University-s-own-free-learning-platform/README.md

 - [ ] Certificate generation for course completion
 - [ ] Dark mode toggle for entire application
 - [ ] Real-time notifications using WebSockets
-- [ ] Advanced analytics dashboard
+- [ ] Advanced analytics dashboard for trainers
 - [ ] Course rating and review system
 - [ ] Discussion forums for courses
 - [ ] Live video streaming for classes